 Help KCD promote Better Water, Better Soil, and Better Communities by becoming a Better Ground Ambassador.
 Would you have fun attending events like the King County Fair, the Northwest Flower and Garden Festival and farmers markets?
 Are you interested in learning about environmental topics?
 Do you enjoy taking with people?
 Help KCD spread the word about our programs and services by volunteering as a Better Ground Ambassador.
 Gain valuable outreach experience and increase your awareness of environmental topics.
-Attend the upcoming orientation on June 7, 2018 from 6:00pm to 7:00pm to learn more.
+Orientations are usually held on the 1st Thursday of each month from 6:00pm to 7:00pm.

 For more information about Better Ground Ambassadors, please contact Mark Dostal at 425-282-1955 or email@example.com.

 KCD Stream Stewards test water quality parameters in the Boise Creek and Newaukum Creek sub-basins of South King County.
 Attend a training and learn how to become a Stream Steward.

 KCD Native Plant Nursery

 Native Plant Nursery: Native plants grown from locally collected seed are the corner stone of conservation and ecological restoration.
 Learn about growing native plants for stream and wetland restoration projects while helping to perform critical nursery tasks.
 Activities include starting plants from seed, divisions, and transplants, or help maintain nursery stock by watering and weeding.